akhan-2020/spring-sqs/README.md

-# SpringBoot app with AWS SQS integration
+# Spring Boot app with AWS SQS integration

 **A simple Spring Boot REST application that integrates with AWS SQS (FIFO queues) using the Spring AWS messaging library, it demonstrates usage for both sending and consuming messages from a specific queue.**